Artwork in the North Reading Room

 *Quoted information taken from our Library Tour Guide brochure.

-This pastoral scene with cattle was created circa 1880 by Emil Van Marche (1827-1890) and is frame in a Rocco Revival frame.
+This pastoral scene with cattle was created circa 1880 by Emil Van Marche (1827-1890) and is framed in a Rocco Revival frame.